A SERIES OF NEW PROJECTS & PUBLIC WORKS

 A LANDSCAPE OF TRANSFORMATION

-Several large-scale projects, currently still in the planning stage, are set to transform Cyprus, and in particular, Limassol.
-These new construction projects are set to not only support the island’s domestic product but also promise to raise living standards for residents.
-As well as this, it is also projected that each project will help Cyprus achieve a sustainable, environmentally friendly future.
+Several large-scale projects, currently in the planning stage, are set to transform Limassol.
+These new construction projects are set to not only support the island’s domestic product but also promise to raise living standards, particularly for residents of Limassol.
+As well as this, it is also projected that each project will help the island achieve a sustainable, environmentally friendly future.

 ECONOMIC VITALITY